iacmac-web-tools/amr-cloud-hugo/content/en/post/invite-register/index.md

 ---

-Currently registration in AMRcloud is allowed only after a personal request to <a href="mailto:support@antibiotic.ru">support@antibiotic.ru</a>.
+Currently registration in AMRcloud is allowed after a personal request to <a href="mailto:support@antibiotic.ru">support@antibiotic.ru</a> only.

-In the letter please specify your occupation and speciality, as well as the organization you represent, if any.
+Please, specify your name, occupation, speciality, and organization you represent (if any) in your request letter.

-The administration of AMRcloud will consider your application and answer you soon.
+The administration of AMRcloud will consider your application and will respond to you soon.